 If an advertised checking account has desirable features missing from your primary checking account, it may be worth opening that account (assuming you can handle the costs and fees, if any).

 For example, your primary checking account is with Chase but the bank charges $2 for a withdrawal at a non-Chase ATM.
 If you tend to visit non-Chase ATMs, you can open an Interest Checking account that refunds transaction fees at any ATM.

-4. You want to withdraw more cash.
+4. You want to withdraw more cash

 For the average American, there is rarely an occasion when that isn’t enough cash.
 If you want to be able to withdraw more cash, a second checking account would extend cash withdrawal capacities.

 5. You need to set up joint checking

 A joint checking account has many purpose, including shared finances.